drhsqlite/fossil-mirror/www/server/debian/nginx.md

-# Serving via nginx on Debian
+# Serving via nginx on Debian and Ubuntu

 This document is an extension of [the platform-independent SCGI instructions][scgii], which may suffice for your purposes if your needs